Avanade/DevOpsHOL/ui-testing/README.md

 # Avanade DevOps HOL - UI Testing

-In this lab, we add ui tests to our test project.
+In this lab, we will add ui tests to our test project.

 Based on the following tutorials: